Kira Reed

-Kira Katherine Reed also known as Kira Reed Lorsch, is an American actress, television host, writer, and producer.
+Kira Reed, also known as Kira Reed Lorsch, is an American actress, television host, television writer, and television producer.

 Early life

 Reed was born in Santa Clara, California, and by age five was performing in school plays and local dance recitals.
 By age 10, she was doing commercials and local catalog modeling.
 When her family moved to Louisville, Kentucky, she attended the Youth Performing Arts School and then went on to graduate from UCLA's School of Theatre, Film and Television.